Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

 When using distributed, we have to ensure that the validation and test step logging calls are synchronized across processes.
 This is done by adding `sync_dist=True` to all `self.log` calls in the validation and test step.
-Ensures that each GPU worker has the same behaviour when tracking model checkpoints This is important for later downstream tasks, such as testing the best checkpoint across all workers.
+This ensures that each GPU worker has the same behaviour when tracking model checkpoints, which is important for later downstream tasks such as testing the best checkpoint across all workers.

 Note if you use any built in metrics or custom metrics that use the ``pytorch_lightning.metrics`` API, these do not need to be updated and are handled for you.